ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Introduction

-The ALMA Lensing Cluster Survey (ALCS) aims to do exactly that.
+The ALMA Lensing Cluster Survey (ALCS; Project ID: 2018.1.00035.L; PI: K. Kohno) aims to do exactly that.
 At the moment, it is the largest, by area, among other ALMA surveys targeting clusters of galaxies.
 Combined with previous ALMA observations, the survey covers a total of 33 massive galaxy clusters.
-The primary goals of ALCS are: (1) Examine the faint-end slope of 1.2 mm source counts, (2) Explore the types of galaxies responsible for the faint sub-mm emission in lensed fields, (3) Study the redshift distribution of the faint sub-mm population, (4) Constraining the ionised carbon (CII) and carbon monoxide (CO) luminosity functions from the observed spectral lines, (5) Calculate the mm-properties of different types of star-forming galaxies, and perform stacking analysis in case of non-detections (e.g. \citealt{fujimoto21,laporte21,jolly21}).
+The observations aim to provide an in-depth look of the high magnification regions within the cluster fields, and, in particular, target dust-continuum-selected and line-emitting high-$z$ galaxies.
+The main science goal of the survey is to examine the faint-end slope of the 1.2 mm source counts and to provide the best estimate for the cosmic infrared background (CIB) at that wavelength.
+The typical galaxies contributing to the CIB at 1.2 mm are intrinsically faint (see e.g. \citealt{fujimoto16}), however in conjunction with the rich \textit{HST} and \textit{Spitzer}/IRAC data-sets covering the field, the survey aims to reveal the fundamental physical properties of the $S_{\rm 1.2 mm}< 0.1$ mJy galaxies, such as stellar masses and IR based SFRs (see \citealt{sun22}).

-All of these objectives however require additional data, in order to derive photometric redshifts, and relevant physical parameters.
-Fortunately, all ALCS clusters have been previously imaged with \textit{HST}, and \textit{Spitzer}/IRAC, enabling accurate positions and other quantities derived from the photometry.
+All ALCS clusters have been previously imaged with \textit{HST}, and \textit{Spitzer}/IRAC, enabling accurate positions and other quantities derived from the photometry.
 In this work we describe the re-processing of all archival \textit{HST}, and \textit{Spitzer}/IRAC mosaics, covering the ALCS.
 We perform careful aperture photometry of all \textit{HST} sources, and use them as priors to model and fit the flux densities for the sources in the blended IRAC maps.
 The final images and catalogs will then act as a powerful tool to establish better constraints on photometric redshifts and physical properties of these objects.
 In addition, this allows us to identify high-redshift candidates for spectroscopic follow ups and answer the important questions regarding the epoch of reionization and formation of first galaxies.